U.S. | Houston, Texas HQ

 Opposing Expert’s Reports and Opinions: Critique

-When a Disclosed Expert Psychiatrist or Psychologist has issued a report or rendered deposition testimony, the consulting Forensic Psychiatrist may be able to share opinions not limited by those Rules of Evidence that apply to an Expert Witness.
+When a Disclosed Expert Psychiatrist or Psychologist has issued a report or rendered deposition testimony, the consulting Forensic mental health specialist may be able to share opinions not limited by those Rules of Evidence that apply to an Expert Witness.

 There is no substitute for providing a second set of eyes on a case.
 The unique perspective of someone with relevant Expertise may reveal information an attorney would otherwise overlook.